Pride Month

 Coquitlam Champions Equity, Diversity and Inclusion Year-Round

 Participation in Pride Month is part of Coquitlam’s commitment to promoting equity, diversity and inclusion (EDI) and fostering a welcoming environment both within the City government and the community.
-As an organization, Coquitlam is on a journey to better serve our vibrant and diverse community.
+As an organization, Coquitlam is on a journey to better serve our vibrant and diverse community by applying the principles of equity, diversity and inclusion to guide the City's policies, operations, language and services.
+EDI work aims to break down barriers to ensure that everyone—regardless of ability, race, culture, gender, sexual orientation and other diversity characteristics—is able to live, work and thrive in a safe and welcoming environment.
 To deepen your understanding of EDI, and its significance, we invite you to visit coquitlam.ca/EDI.